 It is important that investors understand that Fundrise cannot guarantee distributions or liquidity.

 To invest with the Fundrise platform you pay a fee of 1% per year.
 They do not charge any other hidden fees and there is no front load fee with Fundrise.
-This platform is very transparent about their fee structure.
+This platform is very transparent about its fee structure.